 How to Remortgage Your House

-Depending on your situation, it can take anywhere between a few weeks to a couple of months to remortgage.
-It's a good idea to start the remortgaging process 3 to 6 months before your current deal is due to end.
-That’ll give you time to find a good deal that the lender will reserve until your current deal ends.
-Make sure you compare a broad range of deals and don't just stick to your current lender.
-But do check their rates to give you a reasonable benchmark.
+Depending on your situation, it can take anywhere between a few weeks and a couple of months to remortgage.
+It’s a good idea to start the remortgaging process 3 - 6 months before your current deal is due to end.
+This will give you time to find a good deal that the lender can reserve until your current deal finishes.

 1. Check for Charges